Configure the Microsoft Azure cloud provider

 This page details how to configure an Azure cloud provider for YugabyteDB clusters using the Yugabyte Platform console.

-You'll be able to see all the resources managed by Yugabyte Platform in your resource group, which will include - Virtual Machines, Network Interface, Network Security Groups, Public IP addresses, and Disks
+You'll be able to see all the resources managed by Yugabyte Platform in your resource group, which will include Virtual Machines, Network Interface, Network Security Groups, Public IP addresses, and Disks.

-This is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.
+Provider name is an internal tag used for organizing your providers, so you know where you want to deploy your YugabyteDB universes.

-Resource Group where YugabyteDB nodes compute and network resources will be created.
-Your Azure active directory application (clientId and client secret) needs to have
+Resource group is the group in which YugabyteDB nodes compute and network resources will be created.
+Your Azure Active Directory application (client ID and client secret) needs to have